tri-cods/install/guides/open_refine.md

 * drag icon into Applications folder
 * double click on the icon
 * first time you run the program you should receive a dialogue box asking you if you are sure you would like to open it.
 Here you should click `Open`.
-* OpenRefine will open on your web browser
+* OpenRefine will open in your web browser

 ### Backing-up